-My oldest son, Ross, is autistic.
+My oldest son, Ross, has autism.
 He was diagnosed when he was 3 and is now a happy, thriving 6 year old who just started kindergarten.
 Last spring we took my son with autism to Disney World.
 My Husband, my boys, my mother and father in law, my sister in law and her husband and I all headed to Orlando to go on a new adventure to Disney World.
-An adventure that went far better than I had expected.
-Honestly, I’d set very low expectations for the trip and especially for how much Ross was going to like it.
-I was pleasantly surprised by how engaged my son was and how much he liked it.
+This adventure went far better than I had expected.
+Honestly, I had set very low expectations for the trip and especially for how much Ross was going to like it.
+I was pleasantly surprised by how engaged my son was and how much he liked Disney World, especially Magic Kingdom and Epcot.
 I was also surprised by what I learned as a parent and how it changed how I parent all three of my boys.

 It’s Hard To Accept That He Is Different, But I Need To